Classification and Spatiotemporal Correlation of Dominant Fluctuations in Complex Dynamical Systems: Results and discussion

 \subsection{The LEAP Analysis}

 In this work, we demonstrate the potential of a \textbf{LEAP} analysis to unravel complex physical phenomena occurring in a range of systems with different inherent dynamical behaviors.
 As test cases, we study several types of prototypical systems in and out of equilibrium, dominated by rare-local, rather than collective non-local, events.
-We prove the generality of such approach analyzing both simulations and experimentally-collected trajectories ranging from the atomic to the microscopic scales.
+We prove the generality of such an approach, analyzing both simulations and experimentally-collected trajectories ranging from the atomic to the microscopic scales.

 The philosophy of the analysis relies on considering systems as composed of N interacting individuals (IDs), and on monitoring each of them along the trajectory.
-We show how such "microscopic" -rather than "macroscopic"/average- approach allows to identify different types of local and collective events and, consequently, to correlate them in space and time thereby providing a thorough description of the inherent physics underlying disparate complex systems.
+We show how such "microscopic" - rather than "macroscopic/average" - approach allows to identify different types of local and collective events and, consequently, to correlate them in space and time thereby providing a thorough description of the inherent physics underlying disparate complex systems.
 Fig.~\ref{fig:fig01}A shows a representation of two different types of local events that can be observed in the trajectories of complex systems.
 Considering ID 22 as an example, we report, on the left, an event where the unit is experiencing a "rigid" sliding on the other units, namely a change in its neighbors' identities (highlighted in magenta) without modifying its surrounding structural order: A permutationally variant, though structurally invariant, event.
-For the sake of simplicity, we refer to this type of event as a local \textit{diffusive} fluctuation.
-Differently, on the right, the same unit 22 undergoes a structural rearrangement of its closest neighbors, which yet preserve the same identities: \textit{Vice-versa}, a structurally variant, though permutationally invariant, event.
-What we mean, for ease, as a local \textit{structural} fluctuation.
-Although basic, these two typology of events are not easy to be captured and distinguished from each other; on the other hand, since fundamental, they can be relevant in understanding upper scale dynamics.
+For the sake of simplicity, we refer to this type of event as a "local \textit{diffusive} fluctuation".
+Differently, on the right, the same unit 22 undergoes a structural rearrangement of its closest neighbors, which yet preserve the same identities: \textit{Vice-versa}, a structurally variant but permutationally invariant event.
+This is an example of what we mean, for ease, with the term "local \textit{structural} fluctuation".
+Noteworthy, in realistic systems, these two different types of events are not easy to capture, nor it is easy to distinguish between them.
+Such fundamental distinctions are relevant in the perspective of describing higher-scale dynamical events occurring in the systems.